d12frosted/elpa-mirror/gnu/denote-readme.txt

     up to the user to apply as they see fit.
 One use-case is to implement Niklas Luhmann’s Zettelkasten system for a sequence of notes (Folgezettel).
-Signatures are not included in a file’s front matter and are not shown in the description of a link.
+Signatures are not included in a file’s front matter.
 They are reserved solely for creating a sequence in a file listing, at least for the time being.
+To insert a link that includes the signature, use the command `denote-link-with-signature' ([Insert link to file with signature]).

   The prompts occur in the given order.